 However, when a bike is clamped to a trainer for a long period of time, the frame can become liable to damage.
 When the bike has no room for lateral movement but the rider on top of it is putting out big efforts racing on Zwift or carrying out high-power intervals, the stress can only go to one place – the frame.
 The seat stays are particularly high-risk areas given they are where a trainer locks onto your bike.

 Check around the seat stays and front forks every few weeks for chips or cracks.
 Chips will be relatively easy to see; however, cracks will be hairline and harder to spot.
 Hairline cracks are the ones to be most wary of as may continue deep into the frame.

 If you find any damage, you’re best staying off the bike until you’re able to have it looked at by your local shop.
 Riding a cracked or damaged frame could leading it to totally snapping… so better to be safe than sorry!

 Many trainers require a front wheel stand to keep the bike level.
 Leaving your front wheel parked in one of these for a long time can lead to damage to the tire’s sidewall.

-Make sure to regularly check your tyre sidewall for damage.
-Rotating the wheel in the stand between every training session can help prolong the life of the tyre, but will not make it last forever – so be conscious that you may need to replace it every few months.
+Make sure to regularly check your tire sidewall for damage.
+Rotating the wheel in the stand between every training session can help prolong the life of the tire, but will not make it last forever – so be conscious that you may need to replace it every few months.